 This paper is a first step toward the elaboration of design principles based on the use of graphical transparency and animation.
-In spite of complex relationships between the parameters we presented here, this first experiment allowed us to determine which dimensions had the most important effect on visual detection.
-We now need to incorporate further dimensions and to explore their interactions with the parameters already tested.
-We will then be able to propose hierarchies of visual signals and to rate them in terms of detection time and probability.
-Further work also includes the introduction of sound, first as a way to shorten even further the signal detection times, and then as a mean to reinforce or enrich the effect of visual signals through the design of multimodal signals.
+This first experiment allowed us to determine which dimensions, within the explored set of parameters, had the most important effect on visual detection time.
+It would be very interesting to test if our findings hold when the attentional field is not restricted to a 21" screen.
+Indeed, air traffic controllers spread their attention across a much wider visual field, comprising minimally a radar screen, a strip board and various small screens and/or button displays.
+Another question is raised about the transposability of our results when several signals appear at the same time.
+Do we observe a hierarchy of detection following the distribution of the reaction times observed in our study?
+We are at the present conducting an experiment designed to confirm our findings using a different paradigm in a manner akin to some video games.
+This will unable us to propose hierarchies of visual signals rated in terms of detection time and probability.
+Further work also includes the introduction of sound, first as a way to shorten even further the signal detection times, and then as a mean to reinforce or enrich the effect of visual signals through multimodal design.